-The way Christians worship today has become a hot issue among believers.
+The way Christians worship today has become a hot and passionate issue among believers.
 There’s no doubt that God wants us to worship Him in spirit and in truth (John 4:23-24).
 We’re instructed to worship God acceptably with reverence and awe (Hebrews 12:28-29; Psalm 29:1-2).
 When we gather to worship, our focus, praise and adoration is on the Lord only, not on anyone or anything else (Matthew 4:10).

 What are our options?

 On one extreme, some enjoy a contemporary atmosphere which may include only the latest top 10 songs played by a well rehearsed, loud, rock & roll band, with strobe lights, projected videos and fog followed by a feel good lesson all wrapped in an atmosphere charged with emotional appeals.
 It is highly commercialized, well-scripted and choreographed.
 Welcome to the Holy Hollywood entertainment show.
 Worship, like love, must be with action but never just an act.
 While our love for and adoration of God does stir our emotions (Psalm 100:1-5), there must be more than a feeling to give us wisdom, strength, courage and conviction to live for Jesus every day.

 On the other extreme, some follow rigid, traditions and go through the motions (with no emotions) of ritual and lifeless orthodoxy.
 Many would judge this worship style as dull, boring and comatose.
 God wants us to be fully engaged with our heart, mind, soul and strength (Mark 12:30).
 Jesus said that there were some who were hypocritical in their worship because they said the right things about God but their hearts were far from Him.
 They were simply following the teaching and tradition of their ancestors (Matthew 15:7-8).